Levels of Evidence in OT

 Occupational therapy practitioners turn to evidence-based practice (EBP) to look for answers, treatment recommendations, and affirmation that we’re truly providing the best possible care to our clients.

-Once you start immersing yourself in the world of EBP, you will quickly find that there are several ways of conceptualizing the levels of evidence—and, depending on your purpose and setting, you might find a certain model to be the most helpful.
+Once you start immersing yourself in the world of EBP, you will quickly find that there are several ways to conceptualize the levels of evidence—and, depending on your purpose and setting, you might find a certain model to be more helpful than the others.

 In this article, we will explore why the levels of evidence matter in occupational therapy.
-We’ll also cover some standard ways of looking at levels of evidence— and we’ll take a look at the evidence pyramid I’ve been using for my journal club, which has been helpful for me in looking at OT-specific research.
+We’ll also cover some standard ways of looking at levels of evidence, and we’ll take a look at the evidence pyramid I’ve been using for my journal club, which has been helpful as I look at OT-specific research.

-Let’s discuss “levels of evidence” and how they apply to evidence based practice in OT and knowledge translation.
+Let’s discuss “levels of evidence” and how they apply to evidence-based practice in OT as well as knowledge translation.

 Research evidence is a critical part of EBP, but there are certain presentations of evidence that are more helpful to your clinical practice than others.

-The levels of evidence serve as a mind map for conceiving which methodologies are most stringent and sound, and which ones should impact your practice most.
+The levels of evidence serve as a mind map for determining which methodologies are most stringent and sound—and which ones should impact your practice most.

 For example, an intervention is more evidence-based if a systematic review has indicated its efficacy, as opposed to that same intervention being supported by 100 promising case reports.